johndowns/sandbox/sandbox/gamedev/unity/azure-storage-unity.md

 ### Unity and SSL support

-Due to a Unity limitation, HTTPS requests using the standard .NET networking stack (i.e. not using UnityWebRequest) will fail.
+Due to a Unity limitation in Unity 2018.1 (fixed in 2018.2), HTTPS requests using the standard .NET networking stack (i.e. not using UnityWebRequest) will fail.
 To workaround this, you will need to modify the **DefaultEndpointsProtocol** entry in your connection string to use **http** instead of **https**.  **This means your data will not be encrypted to and from the server.**  Here's an example:

 ```text
 DefaultEndpointsProtocol=http;AccountName=yourazureaccount;AccountKey=abcdef12345;EndpointSuffix=core.windows.net
 ```

 [!include[](include/uwp-known-issues.md)]

-### Other Platforms

-We have not had success in compiling or running games using the following platforms:

-* Android (IL2CPP)
-* UWP (IL2CPP)
-* WebGL

-We will continue working on these and update as we find fixes.

 ## Import the SDK